Knowl Hill School

 Cambridge IGCSE Single Award (Combined Science) - 0653

-This award is worth one GCSE and has equal amounts of Biology, Chemistry and Physics.
-The material is delivered at both core and extended, which are carried out in class over the two-year course.
+This award has equal amounts of Biology, Chemistry and Physics.
+The material is delivered at core level , which are carried out in class over two -years course. which is worth one GCSE.
+These candidates will be eligible for grades C to G

 AQA Entry Level Certificate Science - 5960